 - Get offline.
 Ironic, since these friendships are starting online.
 HA.
 But really tho!
 If anything, I think online relationships require even MORE energy + effort than relationships built in person, since you don’t necessarily have the luxury of sharing an office, being in the same lecture, meeting up after spin class, etc. Schedule time on the calendar for virtual coffee chats + dates over rosé.
 How to make friends online 101 = take it offline ASAP.
 My first FaceTime calls with some online besties lasted literally four hours, five hours…it was amazing.
 Spend time face-to-face instead of screen-to-screen, and you’ll discover much quick whether or not it’s a true match for real friendship.

 Do you have friends that you made on the internet?
-Would you consider it?
+Do you have any tips on how to make friends online?

 I know SO many peeps at this point who have a ton of friends from online, which I think is just so cool.
 And if ya think it’s weird…people find their spouses online nowadays, so it can’t be THAT different! 😉